-While best known for our complex, high net-worth cases involving extensive property interests, business succession, and related tax issues, we represent a range of individuals with family law issues.
+While best known for our complex, high net-worth cases involving extensive property interests, business succession, and related tax issues, Ain & Bank represents a range of individuals with family law issues.

 In the context of divorce and business succession, we work with professionals in a variety of other specialties to assist clients in effectively planning for family succession and succession within their companies to maximize returns for business owners and their families.